By: Colleen Andre, LMHC

 When you fall asleep at night is it difficult to turn off, instead of sleeping you have racing thoughts about all your worries and fears about the day and the next day.
 You pray and hope that sleep will eventually overcome your worries.

 You start panicking or worrying about a small task such as arriving at an appointment on time.
 A big task that you worry about can be an important meeting.
 You start feeling anxious and nervous thinking about the meeting, and you keep thinking about it over and over again.

 The mind is very powerful.
 You can have nothing physiologically wrong with you according to doctors or blood work, but you still feel pain.
 For example, you have frequent chest pains, difficulty breathing, stomach issues, or headaches.
 The list goes on and on.

 It is hard for you to relax and enjoy time with family/friends because of your worries.
 You have a difficult time concentrating at work, instead, you are consumed by fears of being judged or making a mistake.

 About Colleen: Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
-Her specialty is working with women and adolescents struggling with anger management, trauma, and substance abuse problems.
+Her specialty is working with women and adolescents struggling with anger management, trauma, and anxiety.
 She also enjoys assisting those facing multicultural or racial issues.
 Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
 See Colleen’s full bio.